NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   wrap all programs in the `$out/bin/*` directory to include `$PATH` environment variable and add dependent libraries to script's `sys.path`.
 * In the `installCheck` phase, `${python.interpreter} setup.py test` is ran.

-As in Perl, dependencies on other Python packages can be specified in the `buildInputs` and `propagatedBuildInputs` attributes.
-If something is exclusively a build-time dependency, use `buildInputs`; if it is (also) a runtime dependency, use `propagatedBuildInputs`.

 By default tests are run because `doCheck = true`.
 Test dependencies, like e.g. the test runner, should be added to `checkInputs`.